Duke Medicine providers see patients at numerous sites located throughout the Triangle area. Major patient care facilities include:

 Duke University Hospital

-A tertiary and quaternary care hospital, the 957-bed Duke University Hospital is consistently rated as one of the top hospitals in the United States.
+A tertiary and quaternary care hospital, the 957-bed Duke University Hospital located on the Duke University Medical Center campus is consistently rated as one of the top hospitals in the United States.
 It offers comprehensive diagnostic and therapeutic facilities, including a regional emergency/trauma center; a major surgery suite containing 31 operating rooms; an endosurgery center; the Ambulatory Surgery Center with nine operating rooms; an Eye Center with five operating rooms; and an extensive diagnostic and interventional radiology area.
 The facility also functions as a research hospital where medical advances are achieved and applied, and as a teaching hospital for students of medicine, nursing, and the allied health sciences.

 Duke Clinic houses many of Duke's specialty outpatient clinics, as well as medical school classrooms, laboratories, administrative offices, and a small number of inpatient units.